- Travel and Places»

-Adelaide street theatre takes place whenever there is an arts festival, which is often!
-In Adelaide street theatre is a long founded tradition
+Adelaide street theater takes place whenever there is an arts festival, which is often!
+In Adelaide street theater is a long founded tradition

 Known as the city of Churches, Adelaide was founded in 1836 and named after Queen Adelaide, the consort of King William lV.

 Many beautiful churches adorn Adelaide streets and a strong association with the arts as well as a long history of being first in the country to introduce religious and other freedoms.